apache/trafficserver-ingress-controller/README.md

 1. `$ eval $(minikube docker-env)`
       - To understand why we do this, please read [Use local images by re-using the docker daemon](https://kubernetes.io/docs/setup/learning-environment/minikube/#use-local-images-by-re-using-the-docker-daemon)
 2. `$ cd trafficserver-ingress-controller`
+3. `$ git submodule update --init`
-3. `$ docker build -t ats_alpine .`
+4. `$ docker build -t ats_alpine .`
      - wait for Docker finish building the image
-4. `$ docker build -t node-app-1 k8s/backend/node-app-1/`
+5. `$ docker build -t tsexporter k8s/backend/trafficserver_exporter/`
      - wait for Docker finish building the image
-5. `$ docker build -t node-app-2 k8s/backend/node-app-2/`
+6. `$ docker build -t node-app-1 k8s/backend/node-app-1/`
      - wait for Docker finish building the image
+7. `$ docker build -t node-app-2 k8s/backend/node-app-2/`
+     - wait for Docker finish building the image

 - At this point, we have created necessary images for our example.
 Let's talk about what each step does:
   - Step 2 builds an image to create a Docker container that will contain the Apache Traffic Server (ATS) itself, the kubernetes ingress controller, along with other software required for the controller to do its job.
+  - Step 3 builds an image for the trafficserver exporter.
+This exports the ATS statistics over HTTP for Prometheus to read.
-  - Steps 3 and 4 builds 2 images that will serve as backends to [kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) which we will shortly create
+  - Steps 4 and 5 build 2 images that will serve as backends to [kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) which we will shortly create

-6. `$ kubectl create namespace trafficserver-test`
+8. `$ kubectl create namespace trafficserver-test`
     - Create a namespace for ATS pod
-7. `$ openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=atssvc/O=atssvc"`
+9. `$ openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=atssvc/O=atssvc"`
     - Create a self-signed certificate
-8. `$ kubectl create secret tls tls-secret --key tls.key --cert tls.crt -n trafficserver-test --dry-run=client -o yaml | kubectl apply -f -`
+10. `$ kubectl create secret tls tls-secret --key tls.key --cert tls.crt -n trafficserver-test --dry-run=client -o yaml | kubectl apply -f -`
     - Create a secret in the namespace just created
-9. `$ kubectl apply -f k8s/traffic-server/`
+11. `$ kubectl apply -f k8s/traffic-server/`
     -  will define a new [kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) named `trafficserver-test` and deploy a single ATS pod to said namespace.
 The ATS pod is also where the ingress controller lives.
 Additionally, this will expose your local machine's port `30000` to the outside world.

 #### Proxy